awsdocs/aws-batch-user-guide/doc_source/fargate.md

 These settings must be specified in `resourceRequirements`

 `privileged`
-Either don’t specify this parameter, or specify `false`\.
+Either don't specify this parameter, or specify `false`\.

 ```
 "privileged": false